Fund EcoMarket

 It is important to note that profitable growth and efficient use of capital is embedded within each of the above calculations.
 Structural growth and sustainable returns are two key drivers of our stock selection and analysis.
 We believe growth and returns are key factors in determining a reasonable fair value for any company.
 We therefore do not claim to be only growth or only value investors, instead we invest in the leading companies within our universe that we believe are intrinsically undervalued.

-Management, sustainability/ESG and engagement
+Management, sustainability and engagement

 Capital allocation decisions and operational performance are important considerations for us when evaluating management.
 Much of these considerations feed into our competitive advantage and valuation work.
 We also place huge significance on sustainability factors as highlighted in our initial screens.
 Sustainability reports and net zero emissions targets are important throughout our fundamental analysis as well as topics featuring in team debates.

 This fundamental bottom-up research stage of the investment process also includes company meetings and onsite visits where we will focus on all the key factors mentioned above.
-We will only buy a stock for the portfolio when we have met with company management.
+We will only buy a stock for the portfolio after we have met with company management.

-When all factors described above score positively for an investment idea, we will add it to our list of best ideas and compare to existing holdings.
+When all factors described above score positively for an investment idea, we will add it to our list of best ideas and compare to the existing holdings.

 The best ideas generated through stages 1 – 3 of the investment process are used to construct a portfolio in line with the risk constraints.
 Ideas are presented in weekly investment meetings and are challenged by the investment team.
 We operate a team-based approach and all team members have input into idea generation and analysis, with the co-portfolio managers having ultimate decision-making responsibility for the portfolio composition.
 We will compare any new ideas to the current portfolio characteristics across the main inputs of our investment process.